-- Make it easy for visitors to find your contact information.
+- Make it easy for visitors to find your contact information

-- If you request personal information from customers, make it clear why you're asking for it and what you'll do with it.
+- If you request personal information from customers, make it clear why you're asking for it and what you'll do with it

 - Make it quick and easy for people to order the product mentioned in your ad.

-Your landing page loading time
+- Be fast—decrease your landing page loading time

 By default, the AdWords system reviews advertised landing pages to assess landing page experience.
 If you don't want some of your landing pages to be reviewed, you can follow the steps below to restrict the AdWords system from visiting those pages.

-- Ads not showing: You may end up with a significant drop in Quality Score and Ad Rank because we won't have as much information to determine your landing page experience and relevance.
+- Ads not showing: You may end up with a significant drop in Ad Rank because we won't have as much information to determine your landing page experience and relevance.
 Your ads may show far less often (or not at all) and you may need to significantly increase your maximum cost-per-click bids.
 Even with higher bids, however, it's unlikely that your ads would show very often and may not even show at all.

 - Ads disapproved: If you restrict access to the final URL of your ad's landing page, your ads can be disapproved according to our policy and won't show at all.
 Refer to the Google Webmaster Guidelines to make sure that your pages are still accessible to ads quality crawling.